 Whatever you’re making, just click on the project and a submenu will show with options for sizes.
 For example, if you want to make a design for social media, click on the Social Media icon and you can choose a template with the preset size.

 Quite convenient, you don’t even have to search for the dimensions.
 The template is ready to use and you can easily edit the info of the template and make it yours!

 You’ll need the internet to use Canva because it’s an online design platform.
-Without the internet, you wouldn’t be able to load the stock images, fonts, and templates or upload any photos to Canva.
-Basically, nothing works and this is one downside about Canva.
+Without the internet, you wouldn’t be able to load stock images, fonts, and templates or upload any photos to Canva.
+Basically, nothing works and this is one downside of Canva.